PierreGode/MMM-ZAPTEC/README.md

   }
 },

+yes sorry for username and password but the token only had a ttl of 24H

 ```
 Restart magic mirror.
 After starting the module can take up to 60 sec to pull the first data.